Elfelsoufim/term_project_360420_w2019-section2-elfelsoufi-stefanov/bin/README.md

 UsingRootFinding5.java is the latest actual program (the most accurate).

-It requires META-INF, org and jmathplot files to run.
+It DOES NOT require META-INF, org and jmathplot files to run, while some previous ones did because of importing useless  libraries for our purposes.

 It stores the data in a file (for the last run): First column is hours, second is water volume in water tower.